World Bank threatens to cut Lebanon's vaccine aid over line-jumping

 Around the nation, outrage spread.

-“My grandfather is an 85-year-old decent man suffering from heart and cardiovascular problems.
+“My grandfather is an 85-year-old decent man suffering from heart problems.
 My grandfather is a priority and he still did not get the vaccine,” tweeted Jad al-Hamawi.

 “What are you?
 Bunch of hypocrites.
 Selfish.
 Criminals.”

+Pop star Elissa tweeted: “Shame on this country and its leaders ...
+Are these MPs more important than the people?”

-Jonathan Dagher added on Facebook: “As our loved ones gasp for oxygen in COVID-19 wards, MPs cut the line today to take the vaccine.”
+Another Lebanese, Jonathan Dagher, wrote on Facebook: “As our loved ones gasp for oxygen in COVID-19 wards, MPs cut the line today to take the vaccine.”

-A surge in infections since January has brought Lebanon’s death toll over 4,300.
+A surge in infections since January has taken Lebanon’s death toll over 4,400.

+Even before news of the lawmakers broke, the head of Lebanon’s doctors syndicate, Charaf Abou Charaf, warned on Tuesday of “many violations”.
+He said people who were neither registered nor high-risk had received vaccines while some medical workers and elderly Lebanese still waited.

 Our Standards: The Thomson Reuters Trust Principles.